Patching or Vision Therapy for Lazy Eye?

 Vision therapy works through a regimen of individually prescribed and monitored exercises aimed at developing visual skills and processing.
 The course of vision therapy sessions are typically supplemented by exercises to be done daily at home.
 The length of the program can range from several weeks to several months, depending on the severity of the diagnosis, patient compliance and eye health.

-Speak with Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Stephanie Britton from Giddens Optometry and discover how vision therapy can help you or your child with amblyopia.
+Speak with Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Brandon Pham from Giddens Optometry and discover how vision therapy can help you or your child with amblyopia.
 Giddens Optometry serves patients in Georgetown, Limehouse, Acton, Halton Hills and throughout Ontario.